+This work studies the performance of quantized Deep Neural Networks(DNNs) under adversarial attacks.
+We propose an integrated approach to produce robust DNNs with quantization and channel sparsity (ternary and 4-bit quantization).\\ \\ Quantization of DNNs:\\ (1).
+Post-train quantization: quantize a trained DNN without relearning any data.
+This approach typically requires 8-bit precision.\\ (2).
+Quantization-aware training: train a new model that uses gradient descent to search the optimal quantized weights.\\ This work focuses on quantization-aware training. \end{frame} \begin{frame}{Introduction}

+Adversarial attack: A small perturbation computed based on the gradient of the model can easily deceive the model.\\ Fast gradient sign method (FGSM):

-\end{enumerate} Among these 3 adversarial attacks with $\epsilon$=0.031, IFGSM is the strongest attack.
-IFGSM can make a ResNet56 with natural training predict all test data of Cifar10 wrong with confidence level at least 99.3\% over all test images.
-C\&W can reduce the test accuracy of ResNet56 on Cifar10 from 92\% to 5.12\%, and FGSM reduces the accuracy to 17.26\%.
-While there are many more adversarial attack methods \cite{kurakin2016adversarial, nattack}, methods above are computationally efficient and are the most popular methods used to examine the robustness of models.
+In this work, we use FGSM, IFGSM, and C\&W attacks to examine the robustness of models.
+IFGSM can make a ResNet56 with natural training predict all test data of Cifar10 wrong with confidence level at least 99.3\% over all test images. \end{frame} \begin{frame}{Adversarial Training} While a natural training has objective function: